 Unless you are using very old (we should call them ancient, really) devices running Ice Cream Sandwich, this method is not for you.
 The app in question is Fine Volume Control V2 by Opotech.
 There is a free trial version, and a separate Unlocker app priced at around 3 dollars.
 The app offers a hundred steps for every volume stream.
 Volume can be changed using the hardware buttons or an on-screen dial, which the developer claims to be more accurate.
 There are provisions for four customizable profiles.
 The app itself is quite buggy, and may not work for your device at all.
 If at all interested, I’d recommend thoroughly trying out the trial version before spending your cash.

-- Download the Xposed framework zip file to your SD Card from this link.
+- Download the Xposed framework zip file to your SD Card.

-- Download the Xposed installer apk to your SD Card from this link.
+- Download the Xposed installer apk to your SD Card.

 - Boot into custom recovery mode.
 Select install.